exercism/java/exercises/practice/dnd-character/.docs/instructions.md

 # Instructions

+# Instructions

-For a game of [Dungeons & Dragons][dnd], each player starts by generating a character they can play with.
+In Dungeons & Dragons, each player starts by generating a character they can play with.
+This character has six primary abilities:

-This character has, among other things, six abilities; strength, dexterity, constitution, intelligence, wisdom and charisma.
+- Strength
+- Dexterity
+- Constitution
+- Intelligence
+- Wisdom
+- Charisma

-These six abilities have scores that are determined randomly.
-You do this by rolling four 6-sided dice and record the sum of the largest three dice.
-You do this six times, once for each ability.
+These abilities have scores determined randomly by rolling four 6-sided dice and recording the sum of the largest three dice.
+This process is repeated six times, once for each ability.

-Your character's initial hitpoints are 10 + your character's constitution modifier.
-You find your character's constitution modifier by subtracting 10 from your character's constitution, divide by 2 and round down.
+Your character's initial hitpoints are `10 + your character's constitution modifier`.
+The constitution modifier is found by subtracting 10 from the constitution score, dividing the result by 2, and rounding down.

 Write a random character generator that follows the rules above.

-For example, the six throws of four dice may look like:
+## Example

+Let's walk through the process of generating a character:

+1. **Rolling for Strength**:
+   - Dice rolls: 5, 3, 1, 6
+   - Discard the lowest roll (1)
-- 5, 3, 1, 6: You discard the 1 and sum 5 + 3 + 6 = 14, which you assign to strength.
+   - Sum the remaining rolls: 5 + 3 + 6 = 14
+   - Assign 14 to Strength

+2. **Rolling for Dexterity**:
+   - Dice rolls: 3, 2, 5, 3
+   - Discard the lowest roll (2)
-- 3, 2, 5, 3: You discard the 2 and sum 3 + 5 + 3 = 11, which you assign to dexterity.
+   - Sum the remaining rolls: 3 + 5 + 3 = 11
+   - Assign 11 to Dexterity

+3. **Rolling for Constitution**:
+   - Dice rolls: 1, 1, 1, 1
+   - Discard the lowest roll (1, as all are the same)
-- 1, 1, 1, 1: You discard the 1 and sum 1 + 1 + 1 = 3, which you assign to constitution.
+   - Sum the remaining rolls: 1 + 1 + 1 = 3
+   - Assign 3 to Constitution

+4. **Rolling for Intelligence**:
+   - Dice rolls: 2, 1, 6, 6
+   - Discard the lowest roll (1)
-- 2, 1, 6, 6: You discard the 1 and sum 2 + 6 + 6 = 14, which you assign to intelligence.
+   - Sum the remaining rolls: 2 + 6 + 6 = 14
+   - Assign 14 to Intelligence

+5. **Rolling for Wisdom**:
+   - Dice rolls: 3, 5, 3, 4
+   - Discard the lowest roll (3)
-- 3, 5, 3, 4: You discard the 3 and sum 5 + 3 + 4 = 12, which you assign to wisdom.
+   - Sum the remaining rolls: 5 + 3 + 4 = 12
+   - Assign 12 to Wisdom

+6. **Rolling for Charisma**:
+   - Dice rolls: 6, 6, 6, 6
+   - Discard the lowest roll (6, as all are the same)
-- 6, 6, 6, 6: You discard the 6 and sum 6 + 6 + 6 = 18, which you assign to charisma.
+   - Sum the remaining rolls: 6 + 6 + 6 = 18

-Because constitution is 3, the constitution modifier is -4 and the hitpoints are 6.
+   - Assign 18 to Charisma

+7. **Calculating Hitpoints**:
+   - Constitution score is 3
+   - Constitution modifier = (3 - 10) / 2 = -3.5 (rounded down to -4)
+   - Hitpoints = 10 - 4 = 6

+Your character now has the following abilities:
+- Strength: 14
+- Dexterity: 11
+- Constitution: 3 (Modifier: -4)
+- Intelligence: 14
+- Wisdom: 12
+- Charisma: 18
+- Hitpoints: 6

 ## Notes